Inuit languages: Writing

-Though all except the syllabics use the Latin alphabet, all of them are a bit different from each other.

-Most Inuktitut in Nunavut and Nunavik is written using a script called Inuktitut syllabics, based on Canadian Aboriginal syllabics.
-The western part of Nunavut and the Northwest Territories use Latin alphabet usually identified as Inuinnaqtun.
+Though all except the syllabics use a Latin-based script, the alphabets differ in use of diacritics, non-Latin letters, etc. Most Inuktitut in Nunavut and Nunavik is written using a script called Inuktitut syllabics, based on Canadian Aboriginal syllabics.
+The western part of Nunavut and the Northwest Territories use a Latin-script alphabet usually identified as Inuinnaqtun.
 In Alaska, another Latin alphabet is used, with some characters using diacritics.
-Nunatsiavut uses an alphabet devised by German-speaking Moravian missionaries, which included the letter kra.
+Nunatsiavut uses an alphabet devised with German-speaking Moravian missionaries, which includes the letter kra.
 Greenland's Latin alphabet was originally much like the one used in Nunatsiavut, but underwent a spelling reform in 1973 to bring the orthography in line with changes in pronunciation and better reflect the phonemic inventory of the language.

 Canadian syllabics

-Inuktitut syllabics, used in Canada, is based on Cree syllabics, which was devised by the missionary James Evans based on Devanagari a Brahmi script.
+Inuktitut syllabics, used in Canada, is based on Cree syllabics, devised by the missionary James Evans based on Devanagari, a Brahmi script.
 The present form of Canadian Inuktitut syllabics was adopted by the Inuit Cultural Institute in Canada in the 1970s.
-The Inuit in Alaska, the Inuvialuit, Inuinnaqtun speakers, and Inuit in Greenland and Labrador use Latin alphabets.

-Though presented in syllabic form, syllabics is not a true syllabary, but an abugida, since syllables starting with the same consonant are written with graphically similar letters.
+Though presented in syllabic form, syllabics is not a true syllabary but an abugida, since syllables starting with the same consonant are written with graphically similar letters.

 All of the characters needed for Inuktitut syllabics are available in the Unicode character repertoire, in the blocks Unified Canadian Aboriginal Syllabics.